Destaq/destaq.github.io/_posts/2022-09-19-free-porkbun-emails.md

 SendGrid will handle the sending of emails from your custom address.

 1. Create a [SendGrid account](https://sendgrid.com) if you haven't already.
-2. Follow the [SendGrid onboarding guide](https://app.sendgrid.com/guide) to link your custom domain to SendGrid.
+2. Follow the [SendGrid onboarding guide](https://app.sendgrid.com/guide) to link your custom domain to SendGrid through the "Authentication" tab.
-3. Add the required DNS records (usually CNAME records) to your domain registrar (Porkbun in this case).
+3. Add the required DNS records (mostly CNAME records) to your domain registrar (Porkbun or GoDaddy, for example).

 ## Step 3: Configure Gmail